 A large part of today's digital cameras comes with a convenient filter function (digital filter) installed.
 However, as for the final effect, there is no comparison whatsoever.

 Together with star filters, the second must have filters when it comes to shooting in this time of the year are soft filters.
 Soft filters, like HOYA SOFTENER, can effectively diffuse light so to create a hint of softness and enhanced glimmering on point light sources, like illumination lights, etc. Such a feature can create an impressive effect on the final image even with feeble light sources.

-Soft filters come in different types but the most popular are those performing a more visible blurred effect (like HOYA SOFTENER A, HOYA SOFTENER B filters) and those performing a foggy effect (like HOYA FOG A, HOYA FOG B filters).
+Soft filters come in different types but the most popular are those performing a more visible blurred effect (like HOYA SOFTENER No0.5 and HOYA SOFTENER No1 filters) and those performing a foggy effect (like HOYA FOG No0.5 and HOYA FOG No1 filters).
 These soft filters can be also used without limitations related to the focal length or aperture used.
 Also, the longer the focal length, the more visible the softening blurred effect will appear on the final image.
 For tele lenses - type A (weak effect), for wide angle lens - type B (strong effect) are recommended.

 Comparison of softening effect of different soft filters

 Fog filters are the soft filters that can create a suffused and misty atmosphere, with a unique blurred effect particularly on strong light sources.